andrew/ultimate-awesome/README.md

 - [awesome-ai-awesomeness](https://github.com/amusi/awesome-ai-awesomeness) - A curated list of awesome awesomeness about artificial intelligence.
 - [awesome-google-cloud](https://github.com/GoogleCloudPlatform/awesome-google-cloud) - A curated list of awesome stuff for Google Cloud.
 - [awesome-cto-resources](https://github.com/mateusz-brainhub/awesome-cto-resources) - :bulb: A community-curated list of awesome resources to help you grow as a CTO.
-- [awesome-icons](https://github.com/notlmn/awesome-icons) - A curated list of awesome downloadable SVG/PNG/Font icon projects.
 - [awesome-opensource-email](https://github.com/Mindbaz/awesome-opensource-email) - Awesome Opensource Email Resources.
 - [awesome-machine-learning](https://github.com/onmyway133/awesome-machine-learning) - 🎰 A curated list of machine learning resources, preferably CoreML.
 - [awesome-european-tech](https://github.com/uscneps/awesome-european-tech) - Up-to-date, community-driven list of Awesome European Tech projects! all focusing on privacy, sustainability, and innovation.
 The goal is to support European startups and projects (Compliance to GDPR, UK GDPR, Swiss FADP) helping to strengthen the European tech ecosystem.
 - [awesome-iocs](https://github.com/sroberts/awesome-iocs) - A collection of sources of indicators of compromise.
 - [awesome-developer-first](https://github.com/agamm/awesome-developer-first) - A curated list of awesome developer-first tools products.
 - [awesome-influxdb](https://github.com/mark-rushakoff/awesome-influxdb) - A curated list of awesome projects, libraries, tools, etc. related to InfluxDB.
+- [awesome-android-root](https://github.com/fynks/awesome-android-root) - A curated collection of best Android Root Apps (Apps that use root permission), Magisk modules, LSPosed modules and comprehensive rooting & troubleshooting guides.
 - [awesome-scientific-writing](https://github.com/writing-resources/awesome-scientific-writing) - :keyboard: A curated list of awesome tools, demos and resources to go beyond LaTeX .
 - [awesome-python-htmx](https://github.com/PyHAT-stack/awesome-python-htmx) - A curated list of things related to python-based web development using htmx.
 - [awesome-fuzzing](https://github.com/cpuu/awesome-fuzzing) - A curated list of awesome Fuzzing(or Fuzz Testing) for software security.